 Red Direction Indicator added to existing compass to indicate long-range direction

-Pathway replaced the arrow and mini-map to provide comprehensive short-range direction
+Pathway replaced the arrow and mini-map to provide both short-range & mid-range direction

 The pathway also shows approximate closeness to the destination with color change